06kunal/Data_Science/README.md

 - Start building basic level Porojects from watching youtube tutorails and online compitetions like:
     * Exploratory Data Analysis one different datasets, to get a basic understanding of various data manipulation and visualization techniques.
     * Basic classification projects like: Iris Flower classification with a little extra learning that is by creating a Web App.

+## Week 3rd:
+    * Build a Portfolio.
+It could be in github or website or linkedin.
+    * Start building connections from linkedin, Ai communities and try to be upto date with the latest trends about AI and Machine Learning.